kubernetes-sigs/aws-iam-authenticator/docs/development.md

 make kill-dev
 ```

-This stops the authenticator container, deletes the kind cluster, removes the Docker network, and cleans up `_output/dev/`.
+This deletes the kind cluster, stops the authenticator container, removes the Docker network, and cleans up `_output/dev/`.

+If you want to stop the environment without removing `_output/dev/` (e.g. to restart with a new image without rebuilding config), use `make stop-dev` instead — it does everything except the directory cleanup.

 ## Running Tests